andreasKroepelin/cetramed-polylux/README.md

 typst init @preview/cetramed-polylux your-new-talk
 ```

-A `slides.typ` file will be created for you and contains some suggestions for
+A `slides.typ` file will be created for you and contains the basic scaffold for
-how you might set up your slides.
+your slides.

 This template uses the fonts
 [Fira Sans](https://bboxtype.com/typefaces/FiraSans) and